nugent-lab/findPOTATOs/README.md

 `print_thumbs` If enabled, this will print thumbnails of the sources in your resulting tracklets.
 It's always a good idea to check your sources by eye, to ensure you are submitting high-quality astrometry to the MPC.
 This does, however, slow down the code a bit.
 If you have independently validated your sources via another method, you can turn this off.

 ## How to Cite

-If you use this software, or adapt it for your own purposes, please cite the following two papers
+If you use this software, or adapt it for your own purposes, please cite the following papers:

 1. Tan and Nugent et al., in prep, FINDPOTATOs: Open source asteroid linking software accelerated by binary trees

 2. [N. Tan's Wellesley Honors Thesis](https://repository.wellesley.edu/object/ir1199).

+3. If you use the Find_Orb-enabled screening, please cite [Bill Gray's work](https://projectpluto.com/find_orb.htm).

 ## License